bytedeco/javacv/README.txt

 After that, the wrapper classes for OpenCV and FFmpeg can automatically access all of their C/C++ APIs:
  * [http://ffmpeg.org/doxygen/ FFmpeg documentation]
  * [http://docs.opencv.org/ OpenCV documentation]
-The class definitions are basically ports to Java of the original include files in C, plus the missing functionality exposed only by the C++ API of OpenCV, and I deliberately decided to keep as much of the original syntax as possible.
+The class definitions are basically ports to Java of the original header files in C, plus the missing functionality exposed only by the C++ API of OpenCV, and I deliberately decided to keep as much of the original syntax as possible.
 For example, here is a method that tries to load an image file, smooth it, and save it back to disk:

 {{{
 import static com.googlecode.javacv.cpp.opencv_core.*;